Harald Berg: Club career

 Born in Bodø, Berg was a significant player for Bodø/Glimt in the late 1950s, early 1960s and 1970s, and Lyn in the 1960s.
 Helping Lyn winning the league in 1968 and Bodø/Glimt winning the cup final in 1975.
-In 1969 Lyn and Berg got to the quarter-finale in the European Cup Winners' Cup losing 2–3 and 2–2 to the Spanish giant F.C.
-Barcelona, it sticks to the story that Lyn had to play both matches in Spain due to the harsh weather conditions in Norway at winter.
+In 1969, Lyn and Berg reached the quarter-finals of the European Cup Winners' Cup, where they lost 4-5 (2-3 and 2-2) on aggregate to the Spanish giants F.C.
+Barcelona.
+Lyn had to play both matches in Spain due to the harsh weather conditions in Norway during winter.

 In the early 1970s Berg played at FC Den Haag in the Netherlands for three seasons.

 Harald Berg returned to his mother club in 1974.
 Back in his home town Bodø, Berg had a Diego Armando Maradona role on the pitch.
 Bergs decisive contribution as a playmaker made Bodø/Glimt a top Norwegian club in the mid-1970s.
 He played his last Norwegian top flight match in 1980 the year Bodø/Glimt was relegated.
 Berg played another season for Bodø/Glimt, then retired after the 1981 season, at the age of 40.
 In 1983, he briefly managed the team.